 - Grades of "C" (2.0) or above in all HSER program courses; and - Passing a criminal background check prior to internship placement.
 The College cannot guarantee placement in internships for students who do not have a clear criminal background check.

-For more information about the background study process and disqualifying crimes, contact Roger Golden, Minnesota Department of Human Services, at 651-297-7014.
+For more information about the background study process and disqualifying crimes, contact the Minnesota Department of Human Services at 651-296-3802.

 Courses in this program require achievement of the following program admission requirements: